 It’s easy to fall back into repetitive patterns because we like the familiar.
 And sometimes people who knew us way back when want to keep reminding us who they think we are.
 Your mistakes are all lessons in the school of life.
-And sometimes healing can take a long time with major setbacks—like going back to an abuser for the 5th time.e3ECGCJJK
+And sometimes healing can take a long time with major setbacks—like going back to an abuser for the 5th time.

 As you navigate your healing, remember to be kind to yourself.
 It will pile more hurt upon your already hurting soul to keep reminding yourself about how stupid you think you are, or how you might be unable to move forward from an abusive situation.

 You Can’t Love The Abuse Out Of The Abuser

 In my case, I had to learn self-care and self-love.
-Sometimes the reason you keep going back and forth is because you don’t love yourself enough to look out for yourself.
-As least that’s how it was in my case.
+Sometimes the reason you keep going back and forth is that you don’t love yourself enough to look out for yourself.
+At least that’s how it was in my case.
 I had to learn to love myself.
 I had to stop believing that if I sacrificed myself for other people it meant I was a good person.

 “Oh, if I just love them enough.“

 I’d say over and over again.

 You can’t love an abusive person out of being an abuser.
 But you can learn to love you.
 You can learn to be assertive.
 You can be kind but firm.
 And this doesn’t just apply to a partner.
 It extends to all relationships in your life.

 I recently had a weird experience with someone I considered a dear friend.
 During our conversation, she brought up something from my past in an attempt to shame me.
 I was surprised for a bit, then I felt sorry for her.

 Be Kind To Yourself

-Know that it’s not your fault you fell for an abuser, or stayed longer than you should have.
-As for the voices in your head, listen to them, honor them, and let them go.
+Know that it’s not your fault you fell for an abuser or stayed longer than you should have.
+As for the voices in your head, listen to them, honour them, and let them go.
 Don’t condemn yourself and never feel like you are alone.